aYo-dev/formik-debouncer/README.md

 ## Features

+- **Enhanced Formik Performance**: Decreases the frequency of rerenderings caused by state changes.
 - **Debounced Form Submission**: Prevents multiple rapid submissions by debouncing the submit handler.
 - **Centralized Debounce Configuration**: Easily configure debounce delay for all form fields in one place.
 - **Optimized for Debounced Inputs**: Works seamlessly with debounced components like `input` or `textarea`.